What Knot? Call for Artists

-- Artwork size: Artwork size may not exceed 68 inches in height and 36 inches in depth
+- Artwork size: 2D and 3D work accepted.
+Artwork size may not exceed 68 inches in height and 36 inches in depth (no limits on width)

 - New and original work: Artwork submissions must be original work created since 2015 that have not previously been exhibited at the Richmond Art Center